algolia/instantsearch-android-examples/.github/ISSUE_TEMPLATE/Feature_request.md

 <!--
 Thanks for participating in this project!
 We will try to answer as soon as possible 🙏

-/!\ You are reporting a bug in our Examples.
+/!\ You are requesting a feature in our Examples.
-If the issue you are reporting is about the library and not the examples, please open an issue there instead: https://github.com/algolia/instantsearch-android/issues/new /!\
+If the feature you are requesting is about the library and not the examples, please open an issue there instead: https://github.com/algolia/instantsearch-android/issues/new /!\
 -->